 • Incomplete or erroneous communication with non-emergency room personnel?

 • An increase in the time necessary to train health personnel?

 • Patient harm?

-An examination of the abbreviations, acronyms, symbols, and their over 40,500 meanings is a testimonial to the problems and dangers associated with uncontrolled use of undefined abbreviations.
+An examination of the abbreviations, acronyms, symbols, is a testimonial to the problems and dangers associated with uncontrolled use of undefined abbreviations.

 - Hendrickson, R ed.
 The Science and Practice of Pharmacy, 21st ed.
 Phila., PA; Lippincott Williams and Wilkins, 2006.

 - CBE Style Manual, 5th ed.
 Bethesda, MD; Council of Biology Editors; 1983.